 Established in 1950 Barnes PRCA Rodeo from Peterson, Iowa continues to be a premier livestock contracting company and member of the Professional Rodeo Cowboy Association.
 The longevity of Barnes PRCA Rodeo is captured in the marketplace where community celebrations have been continuous partners dating back 40, 50 and 60 years.
 The late founder, Bob Barnes, once told a newspaper reporter years ago, "We are to rodeo - what Cadillac is to cars."

-Today Marty Barnes owns and manages all aspects of the livestock, rodeo production and breeding program with his eldest son, Westin.
-Barnes PRCA Rodeo will produce nearly 30 events across the country in 2017.
-Visit their schedule page for a complete listing.
+Today Marty Barnes owns and manages all aspects of the livestock, rodeo production and breeding program with his eldest son, Westin, and their families.
+Barnes PRCA Rodeo will produce over 30 events across the country in 2023.
+Visit our schedule page for a complete listing.

 Barnes PRCA Rodeo is in an elite class of PRCA Stock Contractors.
-They are one of only two firms across North America selected to provide livestock for every National Finals Rodeo, since its inception in 1959.
+They provided livestock at the very first National Finals Rodeo in 1959.